fardeenhasib/ECEN-649-final-Project/README.md

 | KNN   | 0.885    | 0.885  |
 | DTC   | 0.787    | 0.787  |

-The SVC and KNN models have similar and better performance than the DTC model²¹[21].
-The SVC model uses the radial basis function (rbf) kernel with gamma set to 0.3, which is selected by cross-validation²²[22].
+The SVC and KNN models have similar and better performance than the DTC model.
+The SVC model uses the radial basis function (rbf) kernel with gamma set to 0.3, which is selected by cross-validation.
 The KNN model uses 7 neighbors, which is selected by trial and error.
 The DTC model uses the default parameters and does not perform pruning, which may cause overfitting.

 ## References